erick38f89/Salary_Prediction_Project/README.md

 # Salary_Prediction_Project
 Final project for bootcamp.
-Analyze datasets with a machine learning model to
+Analyze datasets with a machine learning model to predict potential salaries for roles that Data Analytics Bootcamp graduates are elegible to apply.